Lognam-Huang/RL-AERPAW-DT/README.md

 The two GIFs below show the evolution of the simulated digital twin environment including
 * (Top) Coverage Map with Ground Users color-coded based on their UAV assignment
 * (Far Left) The number of Ground Users assigned to each UAV
-* (Middle Left) The total theoretical maximum data rate for each UAV
+* (Middle Left) The total theoretical maximum data rate for each UAV, a measure of how optimal the UAV's position is with respect to the Users
-* (Middle Right) The total actual data rate through each UAV
+* (Middle Right) The total actual data rate through each UAV, including contributions from each assigned Ground User
 * (Far Right) The power consumption of each UAV including movement, hovering, and transmitter power

-### Case 2: Demonstration of What-if Analysis on Network Performance (Consider both system and user performance)
+### Case 2: Demonstration of What-if Analysis on Network Performance (Consider UAV Loads and Actual Data Rate)
 ![A Demonstration of the simulation showing Data Rate, UAV Energy Consumption, Receiver Assignments, and the Coverage Map using an optimized load-balancing algorithm.](gifs/0_assignGUs.gif)

 Case 2 showcases a bi-objective algorithm that seeks to balance the cumulative actual data rate while including a load-balancing compensation.
 This algorithm attempts to maximize the minimum number of Ground Users assigned to any UAV.
 Because the total number of GUs is bounded, this results in a more equal distribution of network load.
 We can see from this demonstration that the total coverage, meaning the percentage of GUs assigned to a UAV, is almost always 100%.
 Furthermore, the variance in the load for each UAV is stable compared to Case 1.
 Finally, the acutal data rate is relatively unaffected by the change, meaning that we gain load-balancing without losing communication rate.

-### Case 1: Demonstration of What-if Analysis on Network Performance (Prioritize user QoS)
+### Case 1: Demonstration of What-if Analysis on Network Performance (Prioritize Actual Data Rate)
 ![A Demonstration of the simulation showing Data Rate, UAV Energy Consumption, Receiver Assignments, and the Coverage Map.](gifs/1_assignGUsWithLoadBalancing.gif)

 Case 1 shows a basic throughput maximization algorithm to assign the Ground Users.
 It uses a Constraint-Programming Solver from Google OR-Tools to optimize a linear integer constraint problem.
 Case 1 shows that the actual data rate is high, but the number of assignments is incredibly variable and unstable over time, which Case 1 attempts to fix.